springernature/ux-elements-docs/content/A-to-Z-style-guide.md

 ### italics

 Use italics sparingly to highlight specific terms such as journal titles within paragraph text.
-They can be hard to read and will lose any meaning or emphasis if used too often.
+They will lose any meaning or emphasis if used too often.

 Do not use for headings.
-This will likely be hard to read and will conflict with heading styles.
+This will conflict with heading styles.

-Do not create large blocks of italicised text, such as long lists of italicsised journal titles.
+Do not create large blocks of italicised text, such as long lists of italicised journal titles.
 This is hard to read and can be jarring for some users.

 ## J
 ### job titles